 Added by Richard Ihle on December 16, 2010 at 6:00pm — No Comments

-“It is far less important to have had a lot of motivation in your youth than to still have a little leftover momentum in your old age."—General Theosophy
+“It is far less valuable to have had a RIVER of MOTIVATION in youth than to still have a RIVULET of MOMENTUM in old age."—General Theosophy

 Added by Richard Ihle on December 6, 2010 at 3:00pm — 1 Comment